 The main sanctuary seats approximately 1,000 people while the choir loft seats 45 people.
 The ornate glass window in the sanctuary outlines the Old and New Testament of the Bible, as well as a large History of Methodism window at the rear of the sanctuary — some of the most detailed glass windows in Mid-Missouri.
 The sanctuary features a beautiful Skinner pipe organ (1928, Opus 750) on the front of the stage.

 In 2005, the Christian Life Center and Connector were constructed, which joined the historic sanctuary with the new education building.

 MUMC exists to connect all people to Jesus Christ, by “welcoming enthusiastically, growing deeply and serving courageously.”
 The church is currently pastored by Senior Pastor, Rev. Amy Gearhart, and associate pastors Rev. Molly Moore, Rev. Larry Williams, and Rev. Trista Soendker-Nicholson.

-MoUMC was added to the National Register of Historic Places in 1980.
+MUMC was added to the National Register of Historic Places in 1980.

-All photos by Joy Park
+Photos by Joy Park